penge/my-notes/README.md

 Synchronization works in both ways — to Google Drive, from Google Drive.

-Notes are synchronized every time you hit the Sync button.
+Notes are synchronized every time you click on the "Sync now" button.
-While the synchronization is in progress, Sync button will spin.
+While the synchronization is in progress, "Sync now" button will spin.
-Sync button tooltip shows the time of the most recent synchronization.
+"Sync now" button has a tooltip that shows the time of the most recent synchronization.

 ### Auto Sync